cmargieson/cplh/docs/cplh/low-level-requirements.md

 - **Over a populous area or public gathering:** 1,000 ft above the highest feature or obstacle within a horizontal radius of 300 m of the point on the ground or water immediately below the helicopter.

 - **Other areas:** 500 ft above the highest feature or obstacle within a horizontal radius of 300 m of the point on the ground or water immediately below the helicopter.

+CASA requires pilots to
+receive special training and endorsements before they can legally conduct low-level flying

+except during takeoff and landing, conducting a forced or precautionary landing, or to avoid adverse weather conditions.

 You are authorised to conduct a flight below these heights if you hold a helicopter category rating, low-level rating and have conducted a risk assessment before the flight.

+If you have
+been trained and are qualified for low flying, and low flying is necessary, ensure that you conduct an aerial survey of the area from an appropriate height before you conduct any low flying.

 Aerial mustering, sling operations winching and rappelling have further training requirements.